Neidley/Bingeable/README.md

 * yay! you should be running the app locally on your system : )

 * Press `CTRL + C` in your terminal to stop the server

+## Testing

+* in your terminal, make sure you are within the project directory. if you run `$ ls` + ENTER you should see

+ `
+ bingeable yourname$ ls`

+ `Gemfile		Rakefile	config		lib		public tmp
+ Gemfile.lock	app		config.ru	log		spec
+ vendor
+ README.md	bin		db		package.json	test`

+* `rspec spec/controllers/tvshows_controller_spec.rb` to run tests

 ## Contacts